Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

-Fix some values for all decision variables at every time step.
-Conditioned on these values, when $\tthss$ processes two neighboring input sequences, the resulting inputs to its submechanisms behave as follows: \begin{itemize} \item $\tth$ receives neighboring sequences, \item all but one instance of $\svt$ receive identical inputs, with at most one receiving neighboring inputs, and \item all but one Laplace mechanism receive identical inputs, with at most one receiving neighboring inputs. \end{itemize} Hence, the concurrent composition of all submechanisms of $\tthss$ can be decomposed into three concurrent compositions: (1) all Laplace mechanisms, (2) all $\svt$ instances, and (3) the $d$ continual counters forming $\tth$.
+Since $x_i,y_i\in\{0,1\}^d$, we have $x_i-y_i\in\{-1,0,1\}^d$ and thus $\|x_i-y_i\|_\infty\le 1$.
+Hence the inputs to $\tth$ differ in at most one coordinate by at most one, i.e., they are $\sim_C$-neighbors (see Corollary~\ref{cor:d-dim-counter-privacy}). \item \textbf{Inputs of $\svt$:} The threshold variable $\thr$ is untainted.
+Let $\thr_\ell$ denote its fixed value at time $\ell$.
+Let time steps $t_1, \dots, t_k$ be defined as above.
+Each time $\svt$ outputs $\top$, the mechanism $\tthss$ reinitializes it.
+Therefore, $\tthss$ initiates $k+1$ instances of $\svt$.
+Let $t_0=0$ and $t_{k+1}=T$.
+For each $j\in [k+1]$, the $j$-th instance of $\svt$ receives $\left((x_\ell, \thr_\ell)\right)_{\ell=t_{j-1}+1}^{t_j}$ and $\left((y_\ell, \thr_\ell)\right)_{\ell=t_{j-1}+1}^{t_j}$ as input sequence when $\tthss$ runs on $x$ and $y$, respectively.
+All instances except possibly $j^*$ (the one containing $i$) receive identical inputs.
+Let $j^*\in [k+1]$ denote the index where $t_{j^*-1}+1\leq i\leq t_{j^*}$.
+For every $j\in [k+1]\setminus \{j^*\}$, the input sequences of the $j$-th $\svt$ submechanism are identical when $\tthss$ runs on $x$ and $y$.
+Moreover, the input sequences of the $j^*$-th $\svt$ submechanism are identical except for the inputs $(x_i, \thr_i)$ and $(y_i, \thr_i)$, which have the same threshold $\thr_i$.
+Hence, these input sequences are $\sim_S$-neighbors (see Lemma~\ref{lem:svt-privacy}). \item \textbf{Inputs of the Laplace Mechanism:} The Laplace mechanism is applied to the value $q(h+c)$, where $c$ is the interval sum.
+The variable $h$ is untainted and therefore fixed and identical in both executions of $\tthss$.
+As shown above, all interval sums coincide except possibly one, and that one differs by at most $1$ in $\ell_\infty$-norm.
+Hence the corresponding values $h+c$ also differ by at most $1$ in $\ell_\infty$-norm.
+Since $q$ is $1$-sensitive (see Definition~\ref{def:1-sensitive}), the real-valued outputs of $q$ on these inputs differ by at most $1$.
+Therefore, when $\tthss$ runs on $x$ and $y$, all corresponding Laplace submechanisms receive identical inputs, except possibly one pair whose inputs differ by at most $1$, that is, they are $\sim_L$-neighbors. \end{itemize} Hence, the concurrent composition of all submechanisms of $\tthss$ can be decomposed into three concurrent compositions: (1) all Laplace mechanisms, (2) all $\svt$ instances, and (3) the $d$ continual counters forming $\tth$.
 The first two are the parallel compositions of purely differentially private mechanisms.
 By Corollary~\ref{cor:parallel-comp-pure}, both are $\eps/3$-DP.
 The third one is, by construction, the concurrent composition of $d$ fixed continual counters.
 In Corollary~\ref{cor:d-dim-counter-privacy}, we showed that this composition, i.e., $\tth$, is $\eps/3$-DP (or $(\eps/3,\delta)$-DP when approx DP counters are used).